 - A letter of support from your thesis advisor that includes an assessment of the current status of your thesis research and expected contributions and graduation date.

-Please combine all materials into one PDF document and submit by the deadline shown on the main GSS-2020 website.
-To submit your work, please go to the AI 2020 – Graduate Student Symposium Submission site and follow the instructions.
+Please combine all materials into one PDF document and submit by the deadline shown on the main GSS-2021 website.
+To submit your work, please go to the AI 2021 – Graduate Student Symposium Submission site and follow the instructions.

 All students are encouraged to attend and participate in the Symposium, whether or not they apply to present their work.
 All the selected student presenters are expected to actively participate in the full Symposium, as we envision participants gaining as much by interacting with their peers as by having their presentations critiqued by the faculty panel.

-Partial financial assistance for travel and accommodations will be available to students presenting at the Symposium, as funding allows.
+Partial financial assistance will be available to students presenting at the Symposium, as funding allows.

 Q1.
-Do I have to be a graduate student to submit an abstract?
+Do I have to be a graduate student to submit my work?

 A1.
 The first author, or a solo author, has to be a graduate student.
-An undergraduate student can be a co-author if he/she has helped with experiments.
-Note that the abstract has to be presented by the graduate student.
+An undergraduate student can be a co-author if they have helped with experiments.
+Note that the work has to be presented by the graduate student.